Causal Emotion Recognition in Conversation: Context Saturation and Discourse-Marker Evidence: Methodology

 \subsection{Training and Implementation Details}

-Our classifier consists of a two-layer MLP (for K=0) or a single-layer unidirectional LSTM (for K>0).
-We use fixed hyperparameters across all experiments: learning rate of 1e-3, hidden dimension of 256, dropout rate of 0.3, and batch size of 64.
-Training employs Adam optimizer with early stopping based on validation loss (patience of 60 epochs for utterance-level, 20 epochs for turn-level experiments).
+Our classifier consists of a two-layer MLP (for $K{=}0$) or a single-layer unidirectional LSTM (for $K{>}0$).
+We use fixed hyperparameters across all experiments: learning rate $1\mathrm{e}{-3}$, hidden dimension 256, dropout 0.3, and batch size 64.
+Hyperparameters were selected once on the validation set and then held fixed across all ablations to ensure comparability.

-All experiments use 10 random seeds \{42, 43, ..., 51\} with results reported as mean $\pm$ standard deviation.
-Implementation uses PyTorch 1.13 with experiments conducted on NVIDIA A100 GPUs via Saturn Cloud.
+Training employs Adam with early stopping on validation weighted F1 (patience 60 for utterance-level and 20 for turn-level experiments).\footnote{We use validation weighted F1 to align the early-stopping criterion with the primary evaluation metric.} All experiments use 10 random seeds $\{42,43,\ldots,51\}$ with results reported as mean $\pm$ standard deviation.
+Statistical comparisons across configurations use paired $t$-tests over seeds with Bonferroni correction where applicable.
+Implementation uses PyTorch 1.13, and experiments were conducted on NVIDIA A100 GPUs via Saturn Cloud.